Bitcoin-ABC/bitcoin-abc/apps/alp-dex/README.md

 Must provide:

-1. **Self-hosted LP** — one mnemonic, three HD roles (seller / slush / fee), Postgres for audit, Chronik for sync.
+1. **Self-hosted LP** — one mnemonic for seller + slush HD roles, plus an external `feeAddress` (off-server; need not be hot).
+Postgres for audit, Chronik for sync.
 No shared custody with a coordinator.
 2. **Local-liquidity pricing** — spot and size quotes from **seller + slush** atom reserves (constant-product).
 Fills spend **seller** inventory only.